io7m/nfswrap-bsd/README.md

 nfswrap-bsd
 ===

-A wrapper for the [https://man.openbsd.org/nfsd](BSD nfsd) that allows for [process supervision](http://smarden.org/runit/).
+A wrapper for the [BSD nfsd](https://man.openbsd.org/nfsd) that allows for [process supervision](http://smarden.org/runit/).

 Requirements